operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 ## Further steps

-The following guides build off the operator created in this example, adding advanced features:

-- [Create a validating or mutating Admission Webhook][create_a_webhook]
+Next, try adding the following to your project:
+1. Validating and mutating [admission webhooks][create_a_webhook].
+2. Operator packaging and distribution with [OLM][olm-integration].

 Also see the [advanced topics][advanced_topics] doc for more use cases and under the hood details.

 [legacy-quickstart-doc]:https://v0-19-x.sdk.operatorframework.io/docs/golang/legacy/quickstart/
 [migration-guide]:/docs/building-operators/golang/migration